Bryan Baker (baseball): Baltimore Orioles

 On November 8, 2021, Baker was claimed off waivers by the Baltimore Orioles.

 On April 23, 2022, Baker earned his first career win in a 5–4 victory over the Los Angeles Angels.
 On September 6, after surrendering two hits and a run to the Toronto Blue Jays, he instigated a benches clearing scrum by staring at the Blue Jays dugout while making a hand puppet-like gesture with his right hand.
+On the final day of the season, Baker pitched a scoreless ninth inning in the first game of a doubleheader against the Blue Jays to earn his first career save.
+Baker compiled a 4–3 record with a 3.49 ERA with 76 strikeouts in 66 appearances for the Orioles during the regular season.